hug-sch/vse-docs/video_sequencer/preview/header.rst

 Display Mode
 ............

-Mode to show different aspects of the composite result, for the current frame:
+With the Display Mode button, you can choose between a (default) Image Preview or a Luma Waveform, a Chroma Vectorscope or a Histogram view of the rendered image at the current frame.

 Image Preview
    The Image Preview mode shows you what the resulting video will look like when rendered.
 This is the default working mode.